Cabana/jquery.cabana.youtube/README.md

 ```

 ## Data params
-* `id` Youtube video ID, required.
+* `id` - Youtube video ID, required.
+* `render-screenshot` - whether to render a screenshot before displaying iframe (boolean, optional).
+Default: `false`
+* `screenshot-src` - screenshot image source (string, optional).
+Default `youtube`.
+Could also be URL to image
+* `play-button` - render markup for play button? (boolean, optional).
+Default `true` if `render-screenshot` is also set to `true`

-All data params are also available as player params.
+All other data params are also available as player params.
 More info: https://developers.google.com/youtube/player_parameters#Parameters
 See `examples/data-params.html`.
 Note: underscores becomes dashes, uppercase becomes lowercase.